L3ad Solutions

 I Rewrote Old Posts.Search Traffic Doubled.

-I had about 40 blog posts sitting in my archive that got maybe 200 visits a month combined.
-They ranked for their keywords, but buried on page 2 or 3.
-I didn't delete them—I rewrote them.
-New intro, updated stats, fresh examples, better internal linking.
-Nothing fancy.
-Just made them actually useful again.
+I had about 40 blog posts in my archive pulling maybe 200 visits a month combined.
+They ranked for their keywords, but buried on page two or three.

 Takeaway

 Pick your three lowest-performing posts that still get some traffic.
-Rewrite the intro to match current search intent, add 300-400 new words with updated examples, and refresh internal links to your best pages.
+Rewrite the intro to match current search intent, add 300 to 400 new words with updated examples, and refresh internal links to your best pages.
 Track rankings weekly.
+Refreshing beats starting over.

 how to rewrite old blog posts for better seo